Learn the concepts and intricacies of neuroscience, and put them into practice with your own original research.

 About the School

-The Blizard Institute is the largest institute within Barts and the London School of Medicine and Dentistry.
+The Blizard Institute is the largest institute within the Faculty of Medicine and Dentistry.
 We aim to deliver excellence in all aspects of research, teaching and clinical service: our research output is ranked joint first in the UK for hospital based clinical research and first in London for health services research.

 We work in partnerships with neighbouring NHS Trusts, healthcare professionals and local communities on research to address the health needs of our local population.